brenden-DS/diabetes-web-app/README.md

 9. Number of Pregnancies

 These features play a crucial role in predicting the likelihood of an individual having diabetes, and the web app utilizes them to provide accurate predictions.The dataset is publicly available on kaggle https://www.kaggle.com/datasets/mrsimple07/diabetes-prediction
+Here's the link to the web app https://diabetes-web-app-007.streamlit.app/

 ## Usage